 Usually in the main recruitment round those appointed will commence in August/September.
 Each Trust has a specific uniform start date, i.e. all STEP pharmacists in that Trust will start on the same day and undertake the same induction.
 If a Trust has current vacancies it may offer registered pharmacists an earlier start date.
-For individual Trust recruitment, the start date may be in August/September or it may be at an earlier date.
+For individual Trust recruitment, the start date may be at an different time, depending on the date of advertising the positions..